Home » What is the RSI?

 SSMA(U, n) is an approximation of the upward change.
 SSMA(D, n) is an approximation of the downward change.
 It gives a ratio between the two to quantify if the momentum is upward or downward on a given period n.
 That value is then transformed to percentage to give the actual RSI.
 In short, it’s some sort of a percentage of upward or downward momentum on a period of reference.

-See also The CBBI Indicator
+See also What Is The Cosmos Blockchain?

 2. How to interpret it?